Denoising Prior Driven Deep Neural Network for Image Restoration: Related Work

 \subsection{Deep network based IR methods}

-Inspired by the great success of DCNNs for image classification \cite{Alexnet,Resnet}, object detection \cite{FRCNN:PAMI17}, semantical segmentation \cite{FCN:CVPR15}, etc., DCNNs have also been applied for low-level image processing tasks \cite{SRCNN,VDSR,TNRD,Zhang:TIP17}.
-Similar to the coupled sparse coding \cite{Yang:SR08}, DCNNs have been used to learn nonlinear mapping from the LR patch space to the HR patch space \cite{SRCNN}.
-By designing very deep CNNs, state-of-the-art image super-resolution results have been achieved \cite{VDSR}.
-Similar network structures have also been applied for image denoising \cite{Zhang:TIP17} and also achieved state-of-the-art image denoising performance.
+Inspired by the great success of DCNNs for image classification \cite{Alexnet,Resnet}, object detection \cite{FRCNN:PAMI17,Liu:detection}, semantical segmentation \cite{FCN:CVPR15}, etc., DCNNs have also been applied for low-level image processing tasks \cite{SRCNN,VDSR,TNRD,Zhang:TIP17}.
+Similar to the coupled sparse coding \cite{Yang:SR08}, DCNNs have been proposed to learn nonlinear mapping from the LR patch space to the HR patch space \cite{SRCNN}.
+In \cite{Zhang:TIP17}, DCNN with residual learning has been proposed for image restoration.
+To improve the SR performance, very deep CNN has been developed and achieved sate-of-the-art SR results \cite{VDSR}.
+To alleviate the difficulty of training very deep networks, deep recursive residual learning has been proposed to train very deep networks for image SR \cite{Tai:CVPR17}.
+By treating deep super-resolution architecture as a single-state recurrent neural network (RNN), in \cite{Han:CVPR18} a dual-state RNN has been proposed for SR to exploit both low-resolution and high-resolution signals jointly.
+To reuse the feature maps from preceding layers, densely connected network has also been developed for image SR \cite{Tong:ICCV17}.
+Different from the existing shortcut connections for identity mappings, adaptive shortcut connections with learnable parameters have also been proposed in \cite{Zhang:TIP18} for image restoration tasks.
+In addition to the commonly used mean-square loss, a generative adversarial network (GAN) based SR model using perceptual loss functions has also been proposed for photo-realistic super-resolved natural images \cite{Ledig:CVPR17}.
+To exploit the long-term dependencies in the deep CNN, in \cite{Tai:ICCV17} very deep persistent memory network containing memory blocks has been developed, leading to substantial improvements for typical image restoration tasks.
 For non-blind image deblurring, multiplayer perceptron network \cite{MLP:CVPR12} has been developed to remove the deconvolution artifacts.
 In \cite{Xu:NIPS14}, Xu et al. propose to use DCNN for non-blind image deblurring.
 Though excellent IR performances have been obtained, these DCNN methods generally treat the IR problems as denoising problems, i.e., removing the noise or artifacts of the initially recovered images, and ignore the observation models.